 At 1:45 a.m.
 Monday, Taylor's girlfriend, Jackie Garcia, called 911 and said someone had been shot.

 Authorities have said she told police she was hiding under the bedding during the attack.

-Police said that Garcia and Taylor were awakened by noise in the living room, and that Taylor got up and locked the bedroom door.
-The door was kicked in and two shots were fired, one striking Taylor in the leg.
+Police said Garcia and Taylor were awakened by noise in the living room, and that Taylor got up and locked the bedroom door, but the door was kicked in and two shots were fired, one striking him in the leg.

-Garcia tried to call 911, and failing that, used her cell phone instead, police said.
+Garcia tried to call 911 but was unable to, and used her cell phone instead, police said.
 There was no evidence the line had been cut, Parker said Wednesday.

 A break-in was also reported eight days earlier, Miami-Dade police said.

 A police report said someone forced a window open and left a kitchen knife on a bed.
 Several drawers and a bedroom safe were searched during the break-in, according to the report.

 Taylor was home unexpectedly because of an injury, his former attorney, Richard Sharpstein, told reporters Tuesday.
 "I think he was surprised or they were surprised to find him there," he said.

 Taylor spent four years with the Washington Redskins, but had been out with a sprained right knee.
 He did not play in Sunday's game against Tampa Bay.